Persuasion with Large Language Models: A Survey of Empirical Evidence, Study Methodologies, and Ethical Implications: Conclusion and Future Directions

 \subsubsection{Acknowledgements}

-This research was funded by the BOF of Ghent University (BOF20/IBF/117), the Flemish Government (AI Research Program), the BOF of Ghent University (BOF20/IBF/117), and the FWO (11J2322N, G0F9816N, 3G042220, G073924N).
-This work is also supported by an ERC grant (VIGILIA, 101142229) funded by the European Union.
+The research leading to these results was funded/co-funded by the European Union (ERC, VIGILIA, 101142229), the Special Research Fund (BOF) of Ghent University (BOF20/IBF/117), the Flemish Government under the ``Onderzoeksprogramma Artificiële Intelligentie (AI) Vlaanderen'' programme, and the FWO (project no. G073924N).
 Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.
+For the purpose of Open Access the author has applied a CC BY public copyright license to any Author Accepted Manuscript version arising from this submission.